 Where AI helps — and where it does not

-AI is excellent at sustaining a mock-interview cadence for 30-60 minutes, asking realistic follow-ups, pressing on vague claims (“you said ‘I led’ — were you the EM, the TL, the sole IC?
-Who reported to you on this?”), and scoring along dimensions you specify.
-It’s also good at simulating different interviewer styles: friendly Stripe writing-style, terse Amazon LP-style, conversational consulting-case-style.
-What AI cannot do: replicate the company-specific signals that come from real interviewers.
-Without 2-3 real interview reports (Glassdoor, Levels.fyi, peer notes), the mock pulls toward a generic FAANG-shaped interview that may not match your target.
+A general-purpose chatbot in voice mode sustains a mock-interview cadence for 30-60 minutes, asks realistic follow-ups, presses on vague claims (“you said ‘I led’ — were you the EM, the TL, the sole IC?
+Who reported to you on this?”), and scores along dimensions you specify.
+It also switches interviewer style on command: terse Amazon LP-style, conversational consulting-case-style, time-pressured skeptic.
+What AI cannot do is replicate the company-specific signals that come from real interviewers.
+Without 2-3 real interview reports (Glassdoor, Levels.fyi, peer notes), the mock pulls toward a generic FAANG-shaped round that may not match your target.

 The named failure mode: the polite interviewer.
 AI nods through weak answers (“Great example!
 Next question…”) instead of pressing.
 You leave the mock confident and underprepared.
 Force the prompt to press on at least 2 vague claims per answer and to deduct points when the follow-up isn’t answered.